Kyle Isbel Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the eighth-ranked team ERA among all league pitching staffs (3.89).
+- The Yankees have a 3.89 team ERA that ranks eighth across all MLB pitching staffs.

-- Yankees pitchers combine to give up 112 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Yankees pitchers combine to give up 114 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Schmidt makes the start for the Yankees, his 20th of the season.
-He is 5-6 with a 4.31 ERA and 95 strikeouts in 94 2/3 innings pitched.

-- The right-hander's last time out came on Sunday against the Colorado Rockies, when he went six innings, surrendering two earned runs while giving up three hits.
+- In his last time out on Sunday, the righty threw six innings against the Colorado Rockies, giving up one earned run while surrendering two hits.

-- The 27-year-old has an ERA of 4.31, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.